thomaslc66/TWEB_Projet_2018/README.md

 localhost:3000/user/testuser
 ```

-This call will return you a Json table with multiple information.
+This call will return you a Json table with multiple information about 'testuser'.

+Exemple of Json response:
 ```javascript
   {
     error: 0,